Income, expenses, and profit/loss

 While these drivers are commonly used, they are more of just guidelines.
 There are situations where intuition must be exercised to determine the proper driver or assumption to use.
 For example, a specific entity may have zero revenue.
 As such, the percentage of sales driver cannot be used for COGS.
 Instead, an analyst may have to rely on examining the past trend of COGS to determine assumptions for forecasting COGS into the future.

 The core statements in financial modeling are the same core statements in accounting.
 There are three, namely the Income Statement, the Balance Sheet and the Cash Flow Statement.
-In a financial model, each of these statements will impact the values within the other statements.
+In a financial model, each of these statements will impact the values of the other statements.

 To dive deeper into creating each of these statements for a financial model, check out these sections dedicated to each of the core statements: